-The methods we used for taxa identification, environment parameters assessment, and modeling have limitations.
-For taxa identification we used a “morphotype test” - rapid methodology for assessment of taxonomic structure of mussel settlements without genotyping that works well in habitats with salinity below 25 ppt in the Kola contact zone (Khaitov et al. 2021) but does not allow for direct assessment of species abundances, and the distinction of hybrids as a separate category.
-The former makes it difficult to account for the role of competition between species, which, judging from our exercise with different substrates, is important.
-The latter partly excuses the fact that hybrids are relatively scarce in the Kola zone, but in other contact zones between ME and MT is not the case (Väinölä, Strelkov 2011; Wenne et al. 2020) and hybrids may be an important ecological actors in blue mussel contact zones (e.g. Schwartz et al. 2024).
 150

 The methods of taxa identification, environment parameters assessment and modeling used in our study have certain limitations.
 We identified the mussels using the “morphotype test” allowing the assessment of the taxonomic structure of mussel settlements without genotyping.
 This test works well in habitats with salinity below 25 ppt in the Kola contact zone (Khaitov et al. 2021) but does not allow a direct assessment of species abundances or an identification of hybrids as a separate category.
 The former limitation makes it difficult to account for the role of inter-species competition, which, judging from our experience with different substrates, is important.
 The latter limitation is alleviated by the fact that hybrids are relatively scarce in the Kola zone.
 However, this is not the case in other contact zones (Väinölä, Strelkov 2011; Wenne et al. 2020), where hybrids may be important ecological actors (e.g. Schwartz et al. 2024).
 146

-Although ME and MT differ universally in morphotype frequencies, the magnitude of the differences varies between contact zones, as well as between habitats with different salinities in the Arctic (Khaitov et al. 2021).
-Consequently, if the “morphotype test” to be used there, it must be additionally calibrated (see Khaitov et all 2021 for recommendations).
-Multilocus genotyping, yet still seemingly too expensive for processing dozens of thousands of specimens needed for SDM, is certainly a gold standard of taxonomic assessment in blue mussels.
+82